haikuginger/beekeeper/README.md

 ## Notes

-beekeeper does not currently do SSL certificate verification.
+beekeeper does not currently do SSL certificate verification when used on Python versions earlier than 3.4.3.
+If ported to use urllib2 for python2 compatibility in future, SSL certificate verification will require 2.7.9 or later.